Skip to main content

 • Never expose client secrets in client-side code

-The embedded Corti Assistant will send a ready event when it’s loaded and ready to receive API calls:
+The embedded Corti Assistant will send an embedded.ready event when it’s loaded and ready to receive API calls:

 Basic Setup